NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 reprojection errors in the cameras.
 Its default value is 0.1.
 An example is in :numref:`skysat_stereo`.

+This constraint adapts appropriately to the number of interest points and the local average ground sample distance.

 The measured distances between the initial and final triangulated points are saved to a file (:numref:`ba_tri_offsets`) and should be inspected.
 Also check the pixel reprojection errors per camera (:numref:`ba_errors_per_camera`).

-This constraint is implemented as follows.
+The implementation is follows.
 The distances between initially triangulated points and those being optimized points are computed, then divided by the local averaged ground sample distance (GSD) (to make them into pixel units, like the reprojection errors).
 These are multiplied by ``--tri-weight``.
 Then, the robust threshold given by ``--tri-robust-threshold`` is applied, with a value of 0.1, to attenuate the big residuals.
 This threshold is smaller than the pixel reprojection error threshold (``--robust-threshold``), whose default value is 0.5, to ensure that this constraint does not prevent the optimization from minimizing the pixel reprojection errors.

 Triangulated points that are constrained via a DEM (option ``--heights-from-dem``, :numref:`heights_from_dem`), that is, those that are